mkubik/HRTCloudDemo.github.io/_labs/005-port-app-to-bx.markdown

   memory: 128M
   host: whochats
 ```
 on your local machine.
 Then manually run `cf push` and verify your app is picking up the right name. _IBM Cloud_ is adding your host to the `mybluemix.net` domain  by default so your FQDN is `<host>.mybluemix.net`.
-Once you can access your hostname, commit and push your changes to git and wait for the pipeline to finish.
+Once you can access your hostname, commit and push your changes to git and wait for the pipeline to finish.<br>

 ## Test
 - Try to access the url you provided by the `manifest.yml`